email: roadarch@outlook.com

 Highland, IL

 The Imo's Pizza chain was established in 1964.
-The company's advertising features a chef mascot known simply as the "Imo's Guy".
-This St. Louis location opened in the early 1970s.
+The company's advertising features a chef mascot known simply as the "Imo's Guy."
+The St. Louis location on Hampton Ave. opened in the early 1970s.
 The sign was built in 1987 for about $18,000 including installation.
 The chef is about ten feet tall and is lit with red neon.
 In 2011, the sign was restored after some of the neon was broken by tree branches during a storm.
 In 2015, the sign was moved to the company's new headquarters in St. Louis.
+Although the company now has over 100 locations, I don't know of any other neon pole signs.
 For more, see this website. [map]

 Victorio's Ristorante [gone]